mostafavtp/microservices-dotnet/README.md

 ## Support and Contribution <a name="support-contribution"></a>

-Please feel free to submit PR's, issues or requests to this project project directly.
+Please feel free to submit PR's, issues or requests to this project directly.

 If you have any other questions, comments, or looking for more information on MariaDB please check out: